mido/mido/docs/intro.rst

 However, you can not change the type of a message.

+When you pass a keyword argument or set an attribute, the name, type and value is checked.
+This ensures that

 You can make a copy of a message, optionally overriding one or more attributes, for example::